twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 After you use a CTO or similar process (Pump.fun etc.), earnings are routed to a joint account:

-* controlled by:
+- controlled by:

-  * you / your DAO
+  - you / your DAO
-  * and attn (for configuration)
+  - and attn (for configuration),

 with rules such as:

-* if **no advance or loan is open**, you can withdraw earnings freely
+- if **no advance or loan is open**, you can withdraw earnings freely
-* if **an advance or loan is open**, a set share of earnings repays it first
+- if **an advance or loan is open**, a set share of earnings repays it first

+On top of that, the account can:

+- place unencumbered earnings into simple onchain yield sources (e.g. staked SOL or yield-bearing stablecoins),
+- so that your rewards earn something by default while still being available for spending or as collateral.

 This makes your earnings:

-* legible to partners and LPs
+- legible to partners and LPs
-* easier to use as collateral
+- easier to use as collateral
-* easier to explain to your community
+- easier to explain to your community

 ---